dalcoder/proofgoldlite/README.md

 an executable that works as intended.

 The configure script can be given some parameters.
-For example, the default data directory is .proofgold in the user's home directory.
+For example, the default data directory is .proofgoldlite in the user's home directory.
 This can be changed as follows:

 ```